 Visiting Our Hospitals

-Whiston, St Helens, Ormskirk and Newton hospitals have not restricted visiting, but please confirm that the ward you are planning to visit is currently open by calling our switchboard numbers:
+Ormskirk, Whiston, St Helens, and Newton hospitals do not have restricted visiting currently, but please confirm that the ward you are planning to visit is currently open by calling our switchboard numbers:

 Norovirus is highly contagious and can spread rapidly in healthcare settings, putting vulnerable patients and healthcare workers at risk.
 Symptoms include sudden onset of nausea, vomiting, diarrhoea, and abdominal pain, often accompanied by a mild temperature or body aches.